Worlebury Hill: History

 The hill is the site of the Iron Age hillfort Worlebury Camp which occupies the western end of the wooded east-west ridge.
 It is a partly multi-vallate hillfort with stone-built ramparts.
 Excavated in the nineteenth century, structural details of several storage pits and the ramparts were discovered.
 The site is a Scheduled Monument (1011260) and was added to the Heritage at Risk Register in 2017, its condition noted as 'declining'.
 A condition survey and an analytical earthwork survey revealed some evidence about the use of the hillfort and its later history but many questions remain.

+It seems likely that the name 'Worlebury' was corrupted by confusion with 'Whortleberry' - a common local vernacular term for the Bilberry (Vaccinium myrtillus).
+Maps from the early Victorian era show the hill's name as 'Worle Berry'.
+While the Bilberry is not currently found on Worlebury Hill, it is an abundant and familiar plant in the Mendips, not too far away, on similar soils.
+However, the placename Worle is recorded in the Domesday Book and Bury was an Old English term, used to refer to a fortification - i.e. the hillfort.

 Many of Weston-super-Mare's large Victorian residences are built on the lower slopes of the southern side of the hill, but the rest of the hill is heavily wooded.
 There are ancient fortifications at the top of the hill.
 Quarrying took place at various places on the hill from the late 18th century until the town quarry was abandoned in 1953.
 Before the flatlands were adequately drained, the main route to Bristol ran eastwards along the hillside.